Bulgaria - Ancient Times, Monasteries & Nature

 Day 1.
 Arrival at Sofia Airport.
 Transfer to the hotel.
 Time at leisure (time permitting) and overnight.

-The day starts with sightseeing on foot of the city of Sofia comprising visits to some of the most interesting sites in the town incl.
-St. Alexander Nevsky Patriarchal Cathedral, St Sofia Church, Sofia's oldest building - St George Rotunda (from the 3rd C), the ruins of the ancient city of Serdika (dating from the 5th-6thC) etc. In the afternoon we head southwards to Rila Monastery (the biggest monastery and probably the most famous monument in the country), situated in the Rila Mountains.
-Behind the 20-metre high walls lie impressive monastery buildings, a church and a chapel with valuable murals.
-We end up in Bansko at the foots of Pirin Mountains where we stay overnight.
-Here we have a short sightseeing tour walking along the cobbled streets among ancient houses, some of them turned into traditional “mehana” (tavern).
+The day starts with a 3-hour sightseeing tour of Sofia.
+All the top tourist attractions in the city center are included.
+On the list are St. Alexander Nevsky Cathedral, St Sofia Church, the National Theater, Sofia's oldest building - St George Rotunda (from the IV century), the ruins of the ancient city of Serdika (dating from the V century) etc. In the afternoon we head southwards to Rila Monastery (the biggest monastery and probably the most famous monument in the country), situated in the picturesque Rila Mountains.
+The tour of the monastery complex and its main museum.
+Transfer to Plovdiv – the cultural capital of Bulgaria.

 Dates, Prices & Remarks